ahsangadit/viable-url-media-uploader/readme.txt

 Stable tag: 1.0.0

-Requires PHP: 7.2
+Requires PHP: 7.0

 License: GPLv2 or later

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Import media files directly from URLs into your WordPress media library — no download needed.
-Simply paste the URL and upload images, videos, PDFs, and more.
+Media uploader that adds attachments from URLs to your WordPress media library.
+Upload images, videos, PDFs, and more with just a URL.

 == Description ==